We specialize in preparing U.S. transfer pricing documentation in compliance with Sections 482 and 6662 of the Internal Revenue Code.

 Who should prepare transfer pricing documentation?

-Transfer pricing documentation is often viewed as a form of insurance — not mandatory, but highly valuable in reducing penalties.
+Transfer pricing documentation is often viewed as a form of insurance— not mandatory, but highly valuable in reducing potential penalties.

 In practice, compliance is usually evaluated from a cost-benefit perspective.
 It is therefore reasonable to weigh the cost of preparing documentation against potential penalty exposure, considering factors such as the foreign subsidiary’s sales scale, transaction volume, and profitability.